 How much does it cost to change a life?
 Good Dog! needs to raise $26,000 to raise, care and train each dog as well as educate and support each handler.
 With the help of our Family Fundraising Director, Facility dog handlers accepted into the Good Dog! program pay or fundraise $16,000.
 The remaining $10,000 is provided through the Good Dog!
 Scholarship Fund.

 We have seen that the love and support that families receive through fundraising can be a healing process in itself.

-The Facility dog handler must also cover the cost of travel, lodging, and food for the 5-day Team Training in San Diego, CA.
+The Facility dog handler must also cover the cost of travel, lodging, and food for the 5-day Team Training in Southern California.

 Benefits and uses of a Good Dog! facility dog include: